Thursday, November 28, 2024

 It seems the little pigs after surviving the big bad wolf, set about making more little pigs!
 Many in the church today see the future of the church as children.

-So, by the will of man children are produces, by the will of man children are thought of as the church, and by the will of man the children flee the straw idol that’s been constructed for them in the fairytale minds of others.
+So, by the will of man children are produced, by the will of man children are thought of as the church, and by the will of man the children flee the straw idol that’s been constructed for them in the fairytale minds of others.
 Every child of God is presented with a kingdom coming, then they’re encouraged to embrace the straw, stick, or a brick kingdom that’s not built by God!
 Some reject these, only to flee to other fairytale dwellings.
 But some realise the grave reality of our situation, trusting what our Maker tells us in his Word!

 The reality of the matter is this: pigs don’t build houses!
 That’s a fairytale!
 Likewise, humans don’t build heaven!
 Worse than a fairytale, building your kingdom is a deceptive lie that brings eternal desolation and despair!
 When one tries to build heaven, they’re just creating a place in hell!
 The kingdoms we humans believe we’re building are myths and mirages, vanities that lead to destruction, desolation and despair.
 In a huff and a puff these houses are blown down forever!